Post Master’s (PM) to Doctor of Nursing Practice (DNP) Entry Option 1

 5. Current and detailed resume or curriculum vita.

-8. Unencumbered RN license in the state where you plan to do your clinical hours.
+6. Unencumbered RN license in the state where the student plans to do their clinical hours.

-9. Unencumbered APRN license in the state where you plan to do your clinical hours.
+7. Unencumbered APRN license in the state where the student plans to do their clinical hours.

 CastleBranch Requirements

-All requirements are due by the end of the first session and are required to stay in compliance (current and updated) throughout your program.
-All proof/documentation must be on file within 6 months prior to the start of CSP residency hours.
-Students who do not start their CSP residency hours due to incomplete CastleBranch requirements will require a modified education plan, which may result in a program completion delay for up to one year.
+All requirements are due by the end of the first session and are required to stay in compliance (current and updated) throughout their program.
+Students who do not start their DNP Project residency hours due to incomplete CastleBranch requirements will require a modified education plan, which may result in a program completion delay.

 Immunization and Health Screening Requirements: